 Python Scripting for ArcGIS is a guide for experienced users of ArcGIS Desktop to get started with Python scripting without needing previous programming experience.
 Experience with other scripting or programming languages (Perl, VBA, VB script, Java, C++) is helpful but not required.
 Readers are expected to have good general ArcGIS skills and a basic understanding of geoprocessing procedures.
 There are 14 chapters with corresponding exercises on an accompanying DVD.
 Also included is access to a 180-day trial of ArcGIS for Desktop 10.1

 So my first reaction was one of bewilderment at the price:

-I mean that’s a bit above the normal price for professional GIS book (which run about $60) and of course much more above general python books, which run about free.
+I mean that’s a bit above the normal price for a professional GIS book (which runs about $60) and of course much more above general python books,.
 But let’s not get too tied down on the price.
 I mean if your career depends on using ArcGIS and you want to learn Python, $80 shouldn’t be an impediment to making yourself more desirable.

 If you’re interested in the author, his University webpage gives a little bit of background.
 I don’t have the book so I can’t give a recommendation yet.
 It is still preorder so I guess we’re going to have to wait a bit, but to save $30, why not?
 If people get the book, let me know how it is and I’ll make sure to share it with everyone else.